GabrielKP/MMB-Project/classifier-HO.md

 Second, the best architecture is explored by examining different combinations of hyperparameters such as amount of layers, hidden layer size and activation function.

 #### Stage 3: Comparison
-Lastly, the three models are compared on following three questions:
+Lastly, the three models are compared on following three criterias:
 - Classification accuracy
 - Learning speed
 - Emerging other factors